Isn’t it an amazing feeling to see a surge in your website traffic?

 You need not go beyond this traffic building stage, because your conversion itself is roping in more traffic, more on-page time and a lower bounce rate.

-Just set this as a goal in Google Analytics and keep rolling with more traffic.
+Just set this as a goal in Google Analytics and keep rolling with more traffic, focusing on website optimization, whilst keeping in mind your conversion funnel.

 You should just test your ad placements.
-My article on overcoming banner blindness is a good place to start.
+My article on overcoming banner blindness is a good place to start when considering conversion optimization and the conversion funnel.

 Note: I am not suggesting that you need to wait for 3 months to see the SEO traffic rolling and only then go to stage 2.
-If possible for you, then devote time to SEO, content marketing and CRO simultaneously.
+If possible for you, then devote time to website optimization, SEO, content marketing and CRO (Conversion Rate Optimization) simultaneously.

-There’s no one unique way to do online marketing.
+There’s no one unique way to do website optimization and online marketing.
 If you have a considerable advertising budget, then you can craft a landing page, launch an advertising campaign and get leads to your website.
+This is effective conversion optimization.
 Just know that inbound marketing costs 62% less per lead than traditional outbound marketing.

 Stage 2: There’s no SEO without CRO and vice-versa.
 Can both of you guys just go out for lunch or something?